26 July 2025

 • 14 CFR part 61.64 without a Supervised Operating Experience (SOE) limitation.

-• A minimum of one unrestricted PIC type rating.
+• A minimum of one unrestricted Pilot in Command (PIC) type rating.

-• Preferred: Experience in FAR Part 135, FAR Part 121, or military training operations.
+• Preferred Experience: Prior experience in FAR Part 135, FAR Part 121, or military training environments.

-• Preferred: A minimum of 2,500 hours of total flight time.
+• Preferred Flight Time: A minimum of 2,500 hours of total flight time.

-• Demonstrated knowledge of aviation safety standards and practices.
+• Comprehensive knowledge of aviation safety standards and established practices.

-• Proven ability to manage training classes effectively and deliver instruction with clarity.
+• Demonstrated ability to effectively manage classroom environments and deliver instruction with clarity.

 Physical Demands and Work Environment

-Specific physical capabilities required include the physical range of body motion to: Reach, exert pressure, and manipulate rudder controls and/or anti-torque pedals with both feet.
-Reach and manipulate numerous controls within the simulator device from the Instructor’s chair.
-Enter and exit the simulator device via the provided ramp.
-Move between the Instructor station, screen, and podium while instructing in the classroom.
-Safely exit a malfunctioned simulator device while it is in a severely pitched attitude.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
+Candidates must possess the physical range of body motion necessary to perform specific tasks, including: reaching, exerting pressure, and manipulating rudder and/or anti-torque controls with both feet; reaching and manipulating numerous controls within the simulator device from the instructor's chair; entering and exiting the simulator device via the provided ramp; moving between the instructor station, screen, and podium while instructing in a classroom setting; and exiting a malfunctioned simulator while the device is in a severely pitched attitude.
+Specific vision abilities required include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

-The employee must regularly lift and/or move up to 10 pounds and frequently lift and/or move up to 25 pounds.
+The role regularly involves lifting and/or moving up to 10 pounds and frequently lifting and/or moving up to 25 pounds.

 Apply